Understanding CBT: What It Is and How It Can Help

 It’s Not About “Positive Thinking”

 A common misconception is that CBT is about replacing negative thoughts with positive ones.
 It’s not.
-It’s about replacing distorted or unhelpful thoughts with accurate ones.
+It’s about replacing distorted or unhelpful thoughts with more accurate ones.

 What Does a CBT Session Look Like?